fasteddy516/CircuitPython_JoystickXL/README.rst

 * There are no dependencies on any other CircuitPython drivers, libraries or modules.

-* Pre-compiled (``.mpy``) versions of JoystickXL are available in the `releases <https://github.com/fasteddy516/CircuitPython_JoystickXL/releases>`_ section for CircuitPythons version 8.x and 9.x.
+* Pre-compiled (``.mpy``) versions of JoystickXL are available in the `releases <https://github.com/fasteddy516/CircuitPython_JoystickXL/releases>`_ section for CircuitPython versions 8.x and 9.x.

 Limitations